Spanish Taxation on Residents and Non-Residents

 If you are self-employ (Autónomos) your taxable income is determined as the difference between the income and the expenses; you must also report pensions and foreign pension, annuities, rents, interests, dividends and any capital gain you might have all over the world.

-Since a few years ago, the AEAT (Tax Authorities) prepares a draft (borrador) for you as taxpayer that you can download from their website which normally include everything you have earned in Spain and the correspondent withholdings.
+This year 2018, Tax Returns IRPF statements can only be submitted online.
+For some years, the AEAT (Tax Authorities) prepares a draft of the return so that the taxpayer can download it from its website; it usually includes everything that has been earned in Spain and the corresponding withholdings.
 It is usually available during the first week of April.
-You simply can accept, on line, your draft or modified any figure that you think is incorrect in order to file your Tax Return.
+You simply have to accept, online, your draft or modify any figure that you consider incorrect.

 Taxpayers who have their habitual residence in Spanish territory are considered fiscal residents of Spain for tax porpoises, even if they have not obtained their residence permit.